ball6847/ng2-parse/README.md

 Angular2 Parse Service
 ======================

-Still in development process.
-Currently only make Parse injectable in component.
+Still in development.
+Currently only make Parse injectable to component.